Infinite Things

 Infinite Things is the fifth studio album by British singer Paloma Faith, released through Sony Music on 13 November 2020.
+It was supported by the singles "Better Than This", "Gold," and "Monster".

+Infinite Things received mixed reviews from critics, with praise for its emotional depth but some criticism of its reliance on mainstream pop conventions.
+Much of the record was written during the COVID-19 lockdown, which Faith described as a period of creative renewal.
+Lyrically, it explores themes of love, sickness, and loss, and features contributions from writers including MNEK, Josef Salvat, and Sigrid.

 Background

-Faith's fourth album The Architect became her first album to reach number one on the UK Albums Chart.
+Faith's previous studio album The Architect became her first album to reach number one on the UK Albums Chart.
 Almost a year later, she released a special edition of the album, named the Zeitgeist Edition, containing other songs that were made during the making of the songs from the standard album.
 Aside from her album, she also became a figure for automobile manufacturing company Škoda, recording two covers "Make Your Own Kind of Music" and "I've Gotta Be Me" for two of their adverts that ran in 2018 and 2019, respectively.
 At the end of 2019, she said she would like to release a new album next year.

 In early 2020, she released the song "Mistakes" in collaboration with tropical house record producer Jonas Blue, which sparked the first rumours on possibly releasing an album.
 She talked about the song, saying "I feel so excited about 'Mistakes'.
 I am a huge fan of MNEK who co-wrote the song and also of the dance power of Jonas.
 I can't help but move to this tune.
 It's a banger!"
 Just before announcing the album in September 2020, she revealed on her social media that she was pregnant with her second child with her current partner Leyman Lahcine, with whom she already had a three-year-old daughter.

 She announced the album under the title Infinite Things on 25 September 2020 and revealed that because of the COVID-19 pandemic, she learned how to engineer the entirety of the record before she penned it to be released and nearly went as far as scrapping it and starting all over again from scratch.
 She also revealed that, as well as exploring relationships and love, the record is also reflective in topics of sickness and loss.
 Faith has also worked with a host of songwriters on the album, including Faouzia, MNEK and Josef Salvat.
 Sigrid also wrote a song on the album and is the only one that wasn't written by Faith herself, as stated on iTunes.